grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "Without the bilges we will not remain long on the surface."
 Hemi broke her reverie to remind her of the other impending danger they faced.

-"Go wake up Owen and sic him on welding the fuckin' seam back together again.
+"Go wake up Gregory and sic him on welding the fuckin' seam back together again.
 We'll risk taking on water until he gets the leaking slowed.
 Are we still in touch with Shakes?"

 "He checked in over the ship-to-ship maybe ten minutes ago.
 He should still be in range."
 Hemi said as he was climbing down the ladder.